Services / PAT Testing

 How much does PAT testing cost in the UK?

-Is PAT testing a legal requirement?
+Is PAT testing a legal requirement in the UK?

 How often should PAT testing be carried out?